- 1.No license is required to become a certified life coach in Massachusetts — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-How to Become a Life Coach in Massachusetts
+How to Become a Certified Life Coach in Massachusetts

 Starting a coaching practice in Massachusetts means navigating one of the higher cost-of-living markets in the country (141.2 vs. the national average of 100).
 However, average coaching salaries of $58,324 reflect the premium clients are willing to pay.
 Many new coaches offset startup costs by beginning with virtual sessions and gradually adding in-person offerings.